List of Mass Effect characters: Samara

 Model Rana McAnear provided the likeness for both Samara and Morinth.

 Samara is an Asari Justicar, a member of a highly respected and feared ascetic order of mystic warriors.
 Samara is on a quest to track down her fugitive daughter Morinth, who is a biological deviant known as an Ardat-Yakshi.
 Shepard meets Samara on Illium, where she is found investigating the Eclipse mercenary group who smuggled her daughter off-world.
 Samara will join Shepard for the suicide mission at the conclusion of the investigation; if Shepard chooses to participate in her quest, a decision has to be made between siding with Samara or Morinth at the climax of the story arc.
-If the player imports a save game where Samara survives the events of Mass Effect 2, she returns in a small role in Mass Effect 3 where she is encountered by Shepard at an Ardat-Yakshi monastery; confronted by a duty to comply with the Justicar Code by executing her only living child, who is also Ardat-Yakshi like Morinth and forbidden from leaving an asari monastery, she will attempt to commit suicide unless Shepard stops her.
+If the player imports a save game where Samara survives the events of Mass Effect 2, she returns in a small role in Mass Effect 3 where she is encountered by Shepard at an Ardat-Yakshi monastery; confronted by a duty to comply with the Justicar Code by executing her only living child, who is also Ardat-Yakshi like Morinth and forbidden from leaving an asari monastery, she will attempt suicide unless Shepard stops her.

 Samara is voiced by Maggie Baird, while Rana McAnear provides her likeness.